 Seitan, as mentioned above, has become something of a wonder food among plant-based eaters because of its ability to mimic the taste and texture of meat.
 If you’re truly craving meat, pick up some seitan (which is essentially the protein of wheat) at your local supermarket and prepare it for your next meal.

 The best reason to choose plant-based protein is that it’s a cruelty-free source of something you need.
 Quinoa, hemp, and soy are three of the most effective sources of protein because they’re “complete” — in other words, they provide all of the essential amino acids your body can’t produce on its own.

 But there are other easy ways to get complete with your proteins.
 For example, while beans are high in protein, but not a complete protein by themselves, rice and beans together are a complete source of protein!
 No wonder that’s a staple found in so many diets.

 Another great reason to choose plant-based protein over the meat variety is overall health.
-For instance, when you switch to a vegetarian or vegan diet, you’re likely to shed unwanted pounds.
+For instance, when you switch to a plant-based diet, you’re likely to shed unwanted pounds.
 This is because many of the most abundant sources of protein from plant life don’t come with the hefty calories you’d associated with, for instance, red meat.

-As a vegan, you’ll also cut out dairy and eggs, which means that you’ll lose two sources of protein, but also lose two sources of unhealthy cholesterol.
+As a plant-based eater, you’ll also cut out dairy and eggs, which means that you’ll lose two sources of protein, but also lose two sources of unhealthy cholesterol.
 Replacing them with plant-based protein will bring you more in line with your healthy weight.